-- employees of CERTUM and registration authority operators, - certificate users who wish to ensure security and credibility for their electronic mail, stored data and service servers (e.g. web shops, information and software libraries), - hardware devices (physical and logical) owned by private and legal entities;
+- employees of CERTUM and registration authority operators, - certificate users who wish to ensure security and credibility for their electronic mail, stored data and service servers (e.g. web shops, information and software libraries), - hardware devices (physical and logical) owned by private and legal entities; - other certification authorities (applicable to Certum Level I CA and Certum Global Services CA authorities).

-Gertum Partners certification authority enters in the certificates issued to accredited certification authorities the certification policy identifier 2.5.29.32.0 (anyPolicy).
+&lt;sup>9 Certum Partners certification authority enters in the certificates issued to accredited certification authorities the certification policy identifier 2.5.29.32.0 (anyPolicy).
 In turn, all the certificates in the certification path between the certificate of an accredited authorities and certificate of end-entities, inclusiv must bear the certification policy identifier established on the basis of the tree node identifiers of the value of 1.2.616.1.113527.2.2.9.
 An example of such a policy identifier is a policy value 1.2.616.1.113527.2.2.9.1.

-According to the certification policy Certum Partners issues certificates to all other authorities that are not a certification authorities.
+&lt;sup>10 According to the certification policy Certum Partners issues certificates to all other authorities that are not a certification authorities.